Xavian-Brooker/Cricket_Score_Prediction/README.md

 ## ALGORITHMS
 ### Vanilla_RNN_v1
 This algorithm consists of a single `LSTM` & a `Dense` layer with a single input feature that is the total runs at the current timestep and predicts the total runs at the next timestep.

+**Hyper-Parameters**
+1. Look Back = 1
+2. Epochs = 5
+3. Batch Size = 30